One-shot acceleration of transient PDE solvers via online-learned preconditioners: Methodology

 \subsection{Practical considerations}

 While the above largely specifies the PCGBandit algorithm, we close with a discussion of two additional practical considerations.
 Firstly, since most software including OpenFOAM specifies a maximum number of PCG iterations, it is possible that certain configurations do not reach the required tolerance in time and thus return an insufficiently accurate solution, thus degrading simulation correctness.
-To handle this we implement a backstop routine, where we rerun PCG with a default preconditioner~(DIC) once the maximum number is reached; this additional cost is counted towards the cost of the original configuration.
+To handle this we implement a backstop routine, where we rerun PCG with a default preconditioner~(IC(0)) once the maximum number is reached;\footnote{We allow the backstop enough iterations to ensure convergence to the specified tolerance.\looseness-1} this additional cost is counted towards the cost of the original configuration.

 Secondly, we note that PCGBandit has two sources of randomness: algorithmic randomness due to sampling $i_t\sim\*p_t$ and machine randomness due to $\cost_t(i_t)$ being the wallclock time.
 While the former can be handled via a seed, the latter is inherent and can make debugging difficult due to lack of reproducibility.
 However, in principle we can replace the wallclock time by a deterministic estimate that depends on the number of PCG iterations and counting the number of operations used during each; we evaluate the performance of this in Section~\ref{sec:deterministic}.